-Boeing, bank stocks lift Dow, S&P; techs drag on Nasdaq
+S&P, Dow at record levels as Boeing, bank stocks gain

 A Labor Department report showed U.S. producer prices rose in November as gasoline prices surged and the cost of other goods increased, leading to the largest annual gain in nearly six years and pointing to a broad acceleration in wholesale price pressures.

-Losses in utilities .SPLRCU and technology .SPLRCT sectors were offset by gains in nine other S&P 500 sectors, with telecom services .SPLRCL in the lead.
+Losses in utilities .SPLRCU and energy .SPNY sectors were offset by gains in nine other S&P 500 sectors, with telecom services .SPLRCL.

-Reporting by Rama Venkat Raman in Bengaluru; Editing by Arun Koyyur
+Reporting by Rama Venkat Raman and Sruthi Shankar in Bengaluru; Editing by Arun Koyyur